VyshnaviH/flutter-temp-app/README.md

 # flutter-temp-app
-Challenge to create a flutter app
+Modify flutter app

-Create a flutter application with basic interface and one api call to fetch.
+Improve this flutter application with basic interface and  api call to fetch temperature.

 Use it as an opportunity to participate in hacktoberfest